python-can-define-radio/sdr-course/classroom_activities/065-File-Source.md

 If you look up a [Unicode table](https://unicode-table.com/en/#0041), you'll often see the hexadecimal representation.

+Also, we've generally found that more people have heard of ASCII than Unicode.
+Unicode and ASCII are the same for the Basic Latin characters (A through Z, a through z), so for the purpose of this class, you can think of them as synonymous.

 </details>

 So, when we asked Python to write "ABCD", it wrote this: